est31/warnalyzer/README.md

 This tool, warnalyzer, provides unused code detection functionality for such multi-crate projects.

+### Usage

+* Navigate to the project you want to analyze and run `RUSTFLAGS="-Z save-analysis" cargo +nightly check`.
+* This command puts save analysis data into a path like `target/debug/deps/save-analysis/cratename-longhash.json`.
+* Then, from the warnalyzer repo, do `cargo run <path-to-json>`
+* It will list any items that it thinks weren't used.
+* Make sure that you chose the json of the leaf crate.
+Using any other json file won't give you the full list of unused code.

+### Requirements

+Nightly rust is required, as [save-analysis is unstable](https://github.com/rust-lang/rust/issues/43606).

 ### Known bugs

 It's still early on.
 There are a couple of bugs of the tool.